kuberlogic/kuberlogic.com/docs/configuring/docker-compose.md

 * `Base64`: Encodes string using Base64 algorithm
 * `GenerateKey <len: int,optional>`: Generate a random key of the specified length
 * `GenerateRSAKey <bits: int,optional>`: Generate a random RSA key of the specified length
-* `PersistentSecret <id: string,optional>`: Saves the value of the field in a persistent secret that will be used by the service.
+* `Secret <name: string>`: Retrieves a secret from an application secret storage.

 :::caution
 `Generate...` functions will generate different values each time the template is rendered.
 This will result in constant service restarts.

-You should use `PersistentSecret` function to store the generated value of the field in a persistent secret.
-It will never pass secret data to the next chained function.
+You should use `x-kuberlogic-secrets` configuration parameter to have a consistent value.
+See [this page](/docs/configuring/application-configuration) for more information.
 :::

 #### Examples